Distinguishing signatures of scalar leptoquarks at hadron and muon colliders: Leptoquarks at muon collider

-The final state $2c-\rm{jet}+2\mu$ emerges for BP1 scenario when the $S_3^{1/3}$ component of $S_3$ is produced in pair and each of them decays into $c\mu$ states (in \autoref{eq:mu_S13_BP1}).
-As mentioned earlier, this is not the only final state accessible at muon collider for $S_3^{1/3}$ with BP1, rather we choose this final state since it does not involve any missing energy.
-In addition to the preliminary cuts, $b$-jet veto is applied to suppress the fake signals arising from the mistagging of $b$-jets as $c$-jets.
-The results for this final state at the center of mass energies of 8 TeV and 30 TeV with the respective integrated luminosities of 1000 \fbi and 10000 \fbi are illustrated in \autoref{mu_2c2mu}.
-As the production cross-section of $S_3^{1/3}$ is considerably smaller than that of $S_3^{4/3}$, and furthermore the branching fraction of $S_3^{1/3}$ to $c\mu$ is only 50\%, the signal numbers for this final state remain substantially low compared to the $2-\rm{jet}+2\mu$ final state.
-Although, these number of events are large enough compared to the SM backgrounds which are negligible after imposition of suitable cuts, and thus rendering $\sim 28\,\sigma$ signal significance at both the center of mass energies.
+In addition to the hardness cut, $b$-jet veto potentially reduces BP3 contribution along with the dominant $t\bar{t}$ background.
+The results for this finalstate at the centre-of-mass energies of 8 TeV and 30 TeV with the respective integrated luminosities of 1000 \fbi and 10000 \fbi are illustrated in \autoref{mu_2c2mu}.
+As the production cross-section of $S_3^{1/3}$ is considerably smaller than that of $S_3^{4/3}$, and furthermore the branching fraction of $S_3^{1/3}$ to $c\mu$ is only 50\%, the signal numbers for this finalstate remain substantially low compared to the $2-\rm{jet}+2\mu$ finalstate.
+Although, these number of events are large enough compared to the SM backgrounds which are negligible after imposition of suitable cuts, and thus rendering $\sim 28\,\sigma$ signal significance at both the centre-of-mass energies.
 Interestingly, it requires only 34 \fbi and 302 \fbi of integrated luminosities to obtain a $5\,\sigma$ signal significance at the two energies respectively.
-It is worth mentioning that BP3 scenario can also provide $5\,\sigma$ significance for this final state with luminosity less than 10000 \fbi at both the center of mass energies.
+It is worth mentioning that BP3 scenario can also provide $5\,\sigma$ significance for this finalstate with luminosity less than 10000 \fbi at both the centre-of-mass energies.

+The finalstate of two $b-$jets with two muons emerges at muon collider when the $S_3^{4/3}$ component of $S_3$ leptoquark are produced in pair in BP3 scenario (\autoref{eq:mu_S43_BP3}).
+BP1 fails to contribute much as it renders $s$-jets in the finalstate as well due to demand of only two jets, which are $b$-jets.
+Thus finalstate looks like: